-Approval of Law 7/2013 implies repealing the following laws: 1996 Law regulating the operational functions of the different components of the financial system; Law 24/2008 regulating the regime of specialised non-banking credit institutions; Law 13/2010 regulating the legal regime of investment entities and collective investment undertaking management companies; and articles 8 to 17 of Law 14/2010 regulating the legal regime of banking entities and the basic administrative regime of entities operating in the financial system.
+Approval of Law 7/2013 implies repealing the following laws: 1996 Law regulating the operational functions of the different components of the financial system; Law 24/2008 regulating the regime of specialised non-banking credit institutions; Law 13/2010 regulating the legal regime of investment entities and collective investment undertaking management consideration the financial authority's global scope of companies; and articles 8 to 17 of Law 14/2010 regulating operations in a context of international expansion of the the legal regime of banking entities and the basic administrative Andorran financial system, increasing these resources in line regime of entities operating in the financial system. with the global growth of financial markets and pursuant to the commitments Andorra has acquired from signing the Monetary Law on organisational requirements and operating Agreement with the European Union.

-Law on organisational requirements and operating conditions of the operating entities of the financial system, investor protection, market abuse and financial collateral arrangements (Llei sobre els requisits organitzatius i les condicions de funcionament de les entitats operatives del sistema financer, la protecció de l'inversor, l'abús de mercat i els acords de garantia financera).
+conditions of the operating entities of the financial system. investor protection, market abuse and financial collateral arrangements (Llei sobre els requisits organitzatius i les condicions de funcionament de les entitats operatives del sistema financer, la protecció de l'inversor, l'abús de mercat i els acords de garantia financera).

-In the session held on 9 May 2013 the General Council approved Law 8/2013 on organisational requirements and operating conditions of the operating entities of the financial system, investor protection, market abuse and financial collateral arrangements (Llei sobre els requisits organitzatius i les condicions de funcionament de les entitats operatives del sistema financer, la protecció de l'inversor, l'abús de mercat i els acords de garantia financera).
+In the session held on 9 May 2013 the General Council approved Law 8/2013 on organisational requirements and operating conditions of the operating entities of the financial This law was amended by Law 12/2018 of 31 May 2018 system, investor protection, market abuse and financial whereby the name of the financial authority was replaced by collateral arrangements (Llei sobre els requisits organitzatius that of the Andorran Financial Authority (AFA). i les condicions de funcionament de les entitats operatives del sistema financer, la protecció de l'inversor, l'abús de mercat i Law governing indirect general taxation (Llei de l'Impost els acords de garantia financera).
+General Indirecte)